NadavTasher/Webhood/README.md

 1. Web server duties are handled by [NGINX](https://nginx.org/).
 NGINX serves as a static file server and as a reverse-proxy for the backend API.
 NGINX also handles TLS.
 2. Python backend is powered by [Starlette](https://www.starlette.io/) - an open-source WSGI framework that is the basis for many open-source projects.
 In our case, Starlette is extended by the [`utilities/starlette.py`](https://github.com/NadavTasher/Webhood/blob/master/image/src/backend/utilities/starlette.py) file.
 3. Database duties are handled by [Redis](https://redis.io/).
-A Redis server is incorporated into the base image, and can be easily accessed using the [rednest](https://pypi.org/rednest/) library.
+A Redis server can be easily accessed using the [rednest](https://pypi.org/rednest/) library.
 4. Frontend duties are handled by a couple of utility JavaScript and CSS files residing in [src/frontend](https://github.com/NadavTasher/Webhood/tree/master/image/src/frontend).
 You can see an example of the frontend capabilities in the [Headless Test Page](https://github.com/NadavTasher/Webhood/blob/master/bundles/headless/test-page.html).

 ## Examples